Updated: Feb 2

 It’s essential to keep writing.
 Never stop.
 Have a wide-range of scripts in your arsenal.
 But producers don’t need to know that you have 10, even 20 scripts that fit their bill.
 Having 20 creature-feature scripts to pitch poses one central question: why haven't you at least optioned just one of these?

 Follow instructions, value their time and needs, and while they may not pursue a script of yours at this time, they most likely will come back to you when they open up a new search.

 Now, think like a producer.
 Are you going to hire someone whose profile is strictly about their screenwriting capabilities or someone who dabbles in a million other things -- and screenwriting is just one of them when they have time?
-Same goes when writing your bio on IMDb or a personal site.
+The same goes when writing your bio on IMDb or a personal site.
 Saying you write scripts, moonlight as a juggler at night, have 2 albums as a rapper, slowly becoming a social media influencer, and have an affinity for music videos… well, you may not be taken as serious as someone who states they are a full-time screenwriter, or even a writer-director.

 I’m sure many of you could add to this list of ten.

 “Nobody knows anything......
 Not one person in the entire motion picture field knows for a certainty what's going to work.
 Every time out it's a guess and, if you're lucky, an educated one.” -- William Goldman

 Be careful when sites tell you what works… no one really knows.
 But any veteran in the industry can quickly weed out the good from the bad… so while we don’t always know the “good” (what works), let’s try to avoid the obvious “bad”.